 In connection with the Acquisition, on January 14, 2011, we entered into a stockholders agreement with Carlyle, members of management who held our common stock and certain other of our stockholders.
 Upon the effectiveness of the registration statement that was filed in connection with the IPO, the stockholders agreement was amended and restated.
 Pursuant to the amended and restated stockholders agreement, our Board of Directors consists of up to eleven members, with Carlyle having the right to designate nine of the board members, Mr. Drendel also has the right to serve as a board member, and shall serve as the non-executive chairman of the Board, for so long as he is employed by us pursuant to his employment agreement.
 See "Compensation Discussion and Analysis-Employment, Severance and Change in Control Arrangements" for more information regarding the employment agreement we have entered into with Mr. Drendel.
 In addition, our senior ranking executive officer has the right to serve as a board member, who, for so long as he serves as our chief executive officer, will be Mr. Edwards.
-All parties to the amended and restated stockholders agreement have agreed to vote their shares in favor of such designese.
-Carlyle is not obligated to designate the entire number of directors to which it is entitled and any such undesignated positions shall remain vacant until such time as Carlyle exercises its right to designate a director to fill this vacancy, or, if it loses its right to designate a director positions will be filled by our stockholders in accordance with our certificate of incorporation and bylaws.
-See "Description of Capital Stock" for more information regarding our amended and restated stockholders agreement, and erestated stockholders agreement, see "Compensation to the terms of the solution and bylaws.
-See "Description of Capital Stock" for more information regarding our amended and restated certificate of incorporation and bylaws.
+All parties to the amended and restated stockholders agreement have agreed to vote their shares in favor of such designees.
+Carlyle is not obligated to designate the entire number of directors to which it is entitled and any such undesignated positions shall remain vacant until such time as Carlyle exercises its right to designate such additional directors.
+Currently, Carlyle has designated only eight of the nine director positions to which it is entitled under the amended and restated stockholders agreement.
+The position for the additional Carlyle designee shall remain vacant until such time as Carlyle desires to exercise its right to designate a director to fill this vacancy, or, if it loses its right to designate any directors pursuant to the terms of the amended and restated stockholders agreement, these positions will be filled by our stockholders in accordance with our certificate of incorporation and bylaws.
+See "Description o